Lucasqrz1/Lucasqrz1/README.md

 ## 🌱 Currently Learning

-- SQL for data querying and manipulation
+- Advanced SQL for data querying and manipulation
-- Data visualization best practices
+- Data visualization best practices with Seaborn and Plotly
-- Statistical analysis
+- Statistical analysis and hypothesis testing
-- Automation processes
+- Automating data pipelines and ETL processes

 ---